-To better help you, tell us who your electric utility is in this simple form
+CEP will keep you informed of these rate cases across the state.
+To best serve you, please tell us who your electric utility is in this simple form.

 October 28 - KCC decision on Westar Docket

 KCPL proposes increasing the residential customer charge from $10.71 to $19.00.

 KCPL filed an application for a $67.3 million base rate increase.
 Base rates will increase about 10.5%.

 Overall: KCPL estimates a typical residential customer will see average monthly bills increase by $11 to $12.